edjairaguiar/edjairaguiar/README.md

 # <div align="center"><img src="https://raw.githubusercontent.com/gist/theAdityaNVS/f5b585d1082da2dffffea32434f37956/raw/7f9552d0a179b4f84059259fa878199e369b069c/GitHub-logo.gif" width="30px"> Welcome to my Github profile...</div>
 #### <div align="center"> Nice to meet you!
 My name is Edjair. </div>
 ##
-- 🏡 Brazilian, Based in Petrolina, PE;
+- 🏡 Brazilian, based in Petrolina - PE;
 - 📕 I'm an undergraduate in Computer Engineering at the Federal University of Vale do São Francisco;
 - ⚛️ I work as a Software Engineering Intern @ Descomplica;
 - 🤖 Also, I used to work as Technological Education Teacher for children.